 Third, I have no opinion on whether other atheists should celebrate or observe Christmas.
 I recognize that many atheists enjoy Christmas, and I think that's great.
 If they enjoy it, they should feel free to celebrate it non-defensively.
 I also suspect that there are at least a few atheists like me out there who treat it as if it were any other day.
 That's great too.

-Finally, I find the creation of secular alternatives to Christmas a bit silly and wholly unnecessary.
+Finally, I have to admit that I find the creation of secular alternatives to Christmas a bit silly.
 This does not mean that I oppose them or think that you shouldn't enjoy them; it only means I have no interest in participating in them.
 I find them no more or less appealing than Christmas.

 Roy Speckhardt, Executive Director of the American Humanist Association, wrote a post promoting something called HumanLight, a secular holiday I've never heard of that he'd like us to celebrate each year on December 23.
 This certainly was not the first alternative to Christmas that has been proposed, and it will not be the last.